 The Authority has served as the local sponsor for many US Army Corps of Engineers (USACE) projects over the past decades.
 The USACE and the Authority are currently determining the full extent of the Authority's financial share of many of these projects, generally 25-35% of engineering and construction costs.
-Management has determined that \$13,500,000 is likely due from OLD to the USACE.
+Management expects that a range of \$13,500,000 to \$27,000,000 will ultimately be due to the USACE from OLD.
+Since no amount within the range is considered to be a better estimate than any other amount, the Authority has recorded \$13,500,000 as the estimate of the liability due to the USACE.